zsofiasomlai/pbx-group-security/content/challenges/for-candidate/drafts/head-of-risk.md

 ---
-title   : Head of Risk and Compliance (13be857d) aliases : 13be857d
-type  :  for-candidate
+title   : Head of Risk and Compliance aliases : Head of Risk type  :  for-candidate
 challenges:
     - CP-II-influencing-for-impact.md